A7med668/A7med668/README.md

 ### 👋 Hi, I'm Ahmed Hussein Ali Abdelsalam Hussein

 ### 👨‍💻 About Me
-- 🎓 Data Science Junior at the Faculty of Artificial Intelligence, Menoufia University.
+- 🎓 Data Science Undergraduate at the Faculty of Artificial Intelligence, Menoufia University.
 - 🌱 Passionate about **Data Science**, **Machine Learning**, and **Computer Vision**.
 - 💡 Always curious to explore new technologies and solve challenging problems.